 I wonder if you also find it hard to admit when your health is not as good as you want it to be.
 Are you pretending to be as well as those around you?
 Maybe you are taking the necessary steps to make sure you’re resting when you should or focusing on a specific aspect of your health?

-I hear from a lot of you that you don’t have support or that your family and friends don’t understand and that’s a really hard place to be.
+Many of you don’t have support or that your family and friends don’t understand and that’s a really hard place to be.

 I’m in an unusual position where my family understands my limitations because we’ve all dealt with the symptoms of Lyme and co-infections.
 We each know exactly what the pain and fatigue feel like.
 I’ll admit it’s a lot easier for me in this area and while I wish my husband and children didn’t have the experience I’m thankful that they’re understanding.